 You’re not saying they should be thrown into bondage.
 God certainly wouldn’t want that.
 And slavery makes it harder for everyone, what with the plantation owners grabbing all the land and keeping it from everyone else.
 But what else can you do?
 Send ‘em back to Africa, maybe — can’t expect them to adapt to life here, so let ‘em go home.
 They’ve got Liberia just sitting there if they want to go.
 You can’t imagine it’s much worse than what they’re doing here, just lazing around, hoping to find work, getting people all worked up.

 But good on him, you think.
 That’s why I voted for the man.
-Lowell is the future of America — factories, people working and making much better money than they ever made out in the fields.
+Lowell is the future of the United States of America — factories, people working and making much better money than they ever made out in the fields.
 Railroads connecting cities, and bringing goods that people need at a price they can afford, providing work for thousands more men along the way.
 And protective tariffs, to keep British goods away and to give the people and this nation the chance to grow.

 As you continue to the factory, you see the man who sells the newspaper standing in the front entrance, as he does everyday.
 You reach into your pocket for the penny to pay him, grab the paper, and head in for a day’s work.